Baltimore is changing, growing, improving. We're part of that movement—we're the University of Baltimore, for Baltimore.

 - Jones Falls Research Project: a comprehensive ecological assessment of the Lower Jones Falls designed to promote a healthier urban environment

-- UB School of Law Clinics: an initiative that provides law students with real-life practical experience serving approximately 200 low-income clients every year, including adults, children, neighborhood associations and other nonprofit organizations
+- UBalt School of Law Clinics: an initiative that provides law students with real-life practical experience serving approximately 200 low-income clients every year, including adults, children, neighborhood associations and other nonprofit organizations

 - Early College Initiatives: a set of programs that help local high school and community college students enhance their college-level math, reading and writing skills during a "sneak peek" of life at a four-year institution

-- Prison College Program: an effort to reduce recidivism by providing an opportunity to complete a degree in community studies and civic engagement and a minor in entrepreneurship to inmates at Jessup Correctional Institute, whose tuition is supported through a Department of Education Second Chance Program Pell Grant
+- Second Chance College Program: an effort to reduce recidivism by providing an opportunity to complete a degree in human services administration and a minor in entrepreneurship to inmates at Jessup Correctional Institute, whose tuition is supported through a Department of Education Second Chance Program Pell Grant

 Building a Better Baltimore

-- Sustainable Cities Initiative: Given Baltimore's role as a model city for the United Nations' USA Sustainable Cities Initiative, UB provides support and guidance as the city expands its capabilities regarding sustainable development.
+- Sustainable Cities Initiative: Given Baltimore's role as a model city for the United Nations' USA Sustainable Cities Initiative, UBalt provides support and guidance as the city expands its capabilities regarding sustainable development.

 - Live Near Your Work: UB offers this benefit program to support the revitalization and stabilization goals of targeted neighboring communities while also supporting the home ownership goals of its employees.